-The Pressure Ulcer Investigation Tool was used to review 24 adverse events.
-21 of these were directly in relation to Pressure Damage graded 3, 4, suspected deep tissue injury and ungradable pressure ulcers reported as developed whilst in our care.
-Following the completion of a pressure ulcer investigation tool we identified some areas where not all elements of the standard of care were delivered in a way we would expect.
-It is difficult to confirm in all instances if this would have mitigated the pressure damage.
-In 16 out of the 21 identified cases the requirements of the DoC procedure were met.
-In the remaining 5 cases we were unable to determine to what extent the requirements of the act had been met due to no documentation recorded within the patient case notes.
+The Pressure Ulcer Investigation Tool was used to review 22 adverse events which were directly in relation to Pressure Damage graded 3, 4, suspected deep tissue injury and any ungradable pressure ulcers reported as developed whilst in our care.
+Following the completion of a pressure ulcer investigation tool we identified some areas where not all elements of the standards of care were delivered in a way that we would expect.
+However, it is difficult to confirm in all instances if this would have mitigated the pressure damage.
+In 14 out of the 22 identified cases the requirements of the DoC procedure were met.
+In the remaining 8 cases we were unable to determine to what extent the requirements of the act had been met due to no documentation recorded within the patient case notes.

-When undertaking the Level 3 DoC reports all patients / next of kin were contacted, full explanation and apology provided.
+When undertaking the Level 3 DoC reports all patients / next of kin were contacted, a full explanation and apology was provided.